Most medication cannot be combined with the plant teachers.

 Psychiatric indications, such as borderline, schizophrenia and (a disposition towards) psychosis are also contraindications.

-People being treated (not of their own initiative) by a psychologist or psychiatrist must first discuss with him/her their wish to participate in a ceremony and provide a written statement of advice prior to participating in the ceremony.
+People being treated (not of their own initiative) by a psychologist or psychiatrist must first discuss with him/her their wish to participate in a ceremony and provide a written statement of advice prior to participating in the retreats.

 Anti-depressants and medication for high blood pressure are also contraindications.